This article offers an example of how to create a Jedox view, also called an OLAP view. Views allow to quickly show and analyze data from Jedox cubes.

-Then select the dimensions and elements that you want to see and how they should be arranged.
+- Select the dimensions and elements that you want to see and how they should be arranged.
 You can move the dimensions by dragging and dropping them from the page headers area (current location) to the row titles or column titles area.

-- Doubleclick B7 once to expand the Product hierarchy
+Doubleclick B7 once to expand the Product hierarchy

-- Change the year to May in D3
+Change the year to May in D3

-- Change All Versions to Actual in F3
+Change All Versions to Actual in F3

-- Change Units to Turnover in G3
+Change Units to Turnover in G3

-As of Jedox Version 6.0, you can select multiple elements in the page headers area (cells D3:G3).
+- Select multiple elements in the page headers area (cells D3:G3).
 For example, in the screenshot below, we selected in cell E3 the years 2014, 2015, and 2016: